 Don’t use Adsense with scripts to encourage clicks:

-Don’t send ads on email:
+Don’t send ads by email:

 Don’t use other competitive contextual advertisements: